carl2087/final-whistle/README.md

 There has been extensive testing to ensure that no issues to my knowledge remain.

+### Edit post Modal

+When editing a post when a user clicks cancel editing a modal should appear asking the user to confirm if they want to cancel the editing or return to the editing.
+On some occasions the modal does not appear when the cancel edit button is clicked and the user is shown the edit succesful screen.
+I have checked the code and it is correct as the modal does show the majority of the time.

 ## Validation tests

 ### W3C HTML